-- All these parts and the information within are mandatory for implementors (unless otherwise specified).
-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "AND TO SHOULD NOT", "BECOMMENDED", "BECOMME - 72 "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 73 2119 [2].
+All these parts and the information within are mandatory for implementors (unless otherwise specified).
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119 [?].

-1Infrastructure as a Service
+&lt;sup>1Infrastructure as a Service

-3 Infrastructure
+Infrastructure 3

-- The OCCI Infrastructure document details how an OCCI implementation can model and implement an - Infrastructure as a Service API offering by utilising the OCCI Core Model.
-This API allows for the creation and - 77 management of typical resources associated with an IaaS service, for example, creating a Compute instance - 78 and Storage instance and then linking them with StorageLink.
-The main infrastructure types defined within - 79 OCCI Infrastructure are: - 80 Compute Information processing resources. - Network Interconnection resource and represents a L2 networking resource.
-This is complimented by the IPNetwork Mixin. - 83 Storage Information recording resources. - Supporting these Resource types are the following Link sub-types: - NetworkInterface connects a Compute instance to a Network instance.
-This complimented by an IPNetworkInterface Mixin. - 87 StorageLink connects a Compute instance to a Storage instance.
+- The OCCI Infrastructure document details how an OCCI implementation can model and implement an Infrastructure as a Service API offering by utilizing the OCCI Core Model.
+This API allows for the creation and - management of typical resources associated with an IaaS service, for example, creating a Compute instance 76 - and Storage instance and then linking them with StorageLink.
+The main infrastructure types defined within - OCCI Infrastructure are: 78

+- Compute Information processing resources. - Network Interconnection resource that represents an L2 networking resource.
+This is complemented by the 80 IPNetwork Mixin. - Storage Information recording resources. - Supporting these Resource types are the following Link sub-types: 83 - NetworkInterface connects a Compute instance to a Network instance.
+This is complemented by an IPNetworkInterface Mixin. - StorageLink connects a Compute instance to a Storage instance.